Fishing - Where to Find Crappie in the Fall

 Brush Piles, Laydowns, and Standing Timber

-Laydowns and docks can also produce well in fall, especially in clearer water.
-Crappies may tuck under shaded areas during bright afternoons and move out slightly in the morning or evening.
-If the lake has a lot of fishing pressure, the fish may be deeper in the cover than expected.
-Precision matters.
-A jig that reaches the edge of a branch or the shadow line can draw a strike when a lure placed too far away will not.
+Laydowns and docks can also produce very well in fall, especially on clear lakes.
+Crappies may tuck under shaded areas during bright afternoons and move a bit more open in the morning or evening.
+On pressured lakes, fish may position deeper in the cover than expected, so precision becomes essential.

 Weed Edges and Transition Lines

 In lakes that still have healthy vegetation, weed edges are prime fall water.
-Crappies often relate to the outside edge of remaining weeds because those edges attract baitfish and provide a visual boundary.
-Transition lines, where weeds give way to sand, rock, or softer bottom, are especially important.
+Crappies often relate to the outer edge of remaining weeds because those edges attract baitfish and create a clear boundary fish can use for position.

 Shallow Flats Near Deep Water